civam-mt/CIVAM/README.md

 A Django website with an Angular frontend serving as a virtual archive and museum showcasing Crow Indian cultural items.

 The Django side is located in the *django_project* folder.
 This is the folder that all python commands below should be run in.

 The Angular side is located in the *angular-frontend* folder.
+Individual site components are within */src/app/*

 ## Backend Project Setup
 ### Install Required Programs for Django: Python and Postgresql